danujs/danujs/README.md

 - 👋 Hi, I’m @danujs
-- 👀 I’m interested in Python and C++ programming language
+- 👀 I have big interests in Python and C++ programming language
-- 🌱 I’m currently learning robotics simulation on Webots and ROS
+- 🌱 I’m currently working on my skills in Dataset Analytics
-- 💞️ I’m still infant at my progress but I am looking to collaborate on creating robotics simulation
 - 📫 you can reach me by message to this github and asking for my gmail.
 Thanks

 <!---